Duke of Edinburgh

 - School will share any information we receive about open days form other colleges and a careers fair will be held in the Autumn Term at Evergreen

-- The parents/carers need to apply for the courses that their child wishes to attend
+- The parents/carers need to apply for the courses that their young person wishes to attend

-- YP will then be invited for an interview and maybe a tater day, parents will be expected to support these visits however school will also organise transition visits for local colleges / specialist provision.
+- The young person will then be invited for an interview and maybe a taster day.
+Parents will be expected to support these visits, however school will also organise transition visits for local colleges / specialist provision.

-- Once a place has been offered to your child the college will then contact Evergreen school and ask us for the information that they require.
-This will include attainment levels for English and Maths and any other courses that they are expected to successfully complete.
+- Once a place has been offered to your young person, the college will then contact Evergreen school and ask us for the information that they require.
+This will include attainment levels for English and Maths and/or any other courses that they are expected to successfully complete.

 - Evergreen School will send any relevant information as and when requested by the many different colleges, this usually includes an updated EHCP and any other multi-disciplinary reports and medical information that we hold.

-- It is our responsibility to send safeguarding logs within the first week of starting college.
+- It is our responsibility to send safeguarding logs within the first week of the young person starting college.

-- Please note that Evergreen school are not required to send all information held in school for your child.
+- Please note that Evergreen school is not required to send all information held in school for your young person.